vfarcic/docker-flow/articles/proxy.md

 ![Users requests are still redirected to the old release](img/deployment-without-proxy-user.png)

 From this moment, you can run tests in production against the new release.
-Assuming that you do not overload the server (e.g. stress tests), tests can run for any period of time without affecting users.
+Assuming that you do not overload the server (e.g. stress tests), tests can run for any period without affecting users.

 After the tests execution is finished, there are two paths we can take.
 If one of the tests failed, we can just stop the new release and fix the problem.
 Since the proxy is still redirecting all requests to the old release, our users would not be affected by a failure, and we can dedicate our time towards fixing the problem.
 On the other hand, if all tests were successful, we can run the rest of the *flow* that will reconfigure the proxy and stop the old release.